DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-20-all-courses-minimum.md

 * * *

 The ‘sort by’ dropdown caused some confusion.
 It isn’t clear how sorting by training provider would be useful.
 This was [removed in the next iteration](/find-teacher-training/mvp-iteration-jul-25#teacher-training-courses).
-The ordering of results by distance seemed implicit enough to remove the "sorted by distance" label too.
+The ordering of results by distance seemed implicit enough to remove the “sorted by distance” label too.
 We’ll see how this tests.

 * * *

-Participant 1 didn’t know if courses were salaried or not, “[None of them tell you if they are salaried or not – I assume it’s not salaried](https://lookback.io/watch/m3ue4g3QBwbt7pq9G?t=31m31s)” (no salaried courses were shown, they were looking for unsalaried courses because they had a bursary)
+Participant 1 didn’t know if courses were salaried or not, “[None of them tell you if they are salaried or not – I assume it’s not salaried](https://lookback.io/watch/m3ue4g3QBwbt7pq9G?t=31m31s)” (no salaried courses were shown, they were looking for unsalaried courses because they had a bursary)"
-'
-    },
-    {
+  }, {
     text: "Change subject",
     img: { src: "change-subject.png" },
-      caption: 'UCAS doesn’t have subjects for "Primary general", "Primary mathematics" or "Primary physical education".
+    caption: "UCAS doesn’t have subjects for “Primary general”, “Primary mathematics” or “Primary physical education”.

 Business education is more commonly referred to as business studies.